Transgender people in China: History

-Cross dressing in Peking Opera
+Cross-dressing in Peking Opera

 A Beijing Opera or Peking Opera performer.

 Sinologists often look to theatrical arts when imaging China in a transgender frame because of the prominent presence of cross-gender behavior.

 Peking Opera, also known as Beijing Opera, had male actors playing female dan characters.
 Men traditionally played women's roles due to women being excluded from performing in front of the public as a means of preventing carnal relations.
 Although, before 1978, male to female cross dressing was mostly for theatrical performances, used for comedic effect or to disguise a character in order to commit a crime or defeat enemies.
 Female to male characters were considered heroic in theatrical performances.

 During the Ming and Qing Dynasties of China, cross dressing occurred both onstage and in everyday life.
 Within theater, some who were intrigued by it would roleplay, organize their own troupes, write, and perform theatrical pieces.

 Many of early modern China's stories reflected cross-dressing and living the life of a different gender for a short period of time, mainly featuring the cross-dressers as virtuous, like Mulan.

-Li Yu, a writer and entrepreneur, featured the gendering of bodies to be dependent upon men's desires and operated by a system of gender dimorphism, assumed by social boundaries of the time.
-When Li Yu created an acting troupe, as many elite males did, he had a concubine that played a male role as he believed she was "suited to male" or considered her more of the masculine gender.
+Li Yu, a writer and entrepreneur, featured the gendering of bodies to be dependent upon men's desires and operated by a system of gender dimorphism, as assumed by social boundaries of the time.
+When Li Yu created an acting troupe, as many elite males did, he had a concubine who played a male role as he believed she was "suited to male" or considered her more of the masculine gender.

 In modern-day Peking Opera and film, there are male to female cross dressers and vice versa for characters, especially with certain time periods.

-Influence of religion, ideologies, and societal attitudes

-Buddhism views all bodily concerns as entrapment in the Samsara, including those concerning LGBTQ+ identities.